dylanbstorey/DnD/frost-architect-campaign/modules/05-the-dwarven-fortress/module.md

 "The Frost Architect knows we have two of the Stones now.
 His forces will hunt us relentlessly.
 We should return to the Council immediately—the Elders must know about the Frost General's appearance.
 It means the Architect is regaining his power more quickly than we feared."

 ### Session Conclusion
-- The party has recovered the second of seven Stones
+- The party has recovered the second of four Stones
 - They've learned about the dwarves' role in the original binding
 - They now face active opposition from the Frost Architect's lieutenant
 - Time is running even shorter as more spheres are activated

 ## Post-Session Notes
 Next session will feature:
-- Return to the Yeti Council for new information
+- Journey to Crystalvale for the third Stone
-- Journey to the glacier temple for the third Stone
+- Infiltration of Lord Ashcroft's gala
-- Learning how to use the Stones' combined powers
+- A heist-style adventure with comedy and social challenges
-- Discovering more about the original binding ritual
+- Introduction of Lady Rime, a potential wild card ally